PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/small_object_detection_en.md

 ## III.
 Quick Integration  <a id="quick"> </a>
 > ❗ Before quick integration, please install the PaddleX wheel package.
 For detailed instructions, refer to the [PaddleX Local Installation Guide](../../../installation/installation_en.md)

 After installing the wheel package, you can complete the inference of the small object detection module with just a few lines of code.
 You can switch models under this module freely, and you can also integrate the model inference of the small object detection module into your project.
+Before running the following code, please download the [demo image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/small_object_detection.jpg) to your local machine.

 ```python
 from paddlex.inference import create_model